particle-iot/docs/src/content/reference/device-os/firmware.md

 When subscribing to an event, you typically get the value to see what the publisher or the event has set.

+You don't typically sent the content type to `STRUCTURED`; when you set the data from a `Variant` this is handled automatically for you.

 #### data - from c-string - CloudEvent

 Copies data from a c-string (null terminated string) into the event data.

-Typically used with the TEXT content type.
-The data cannot contain a null byte at a location other than the end of a string so this is not suitable for many types of binary data.
+Typically used with the `TEXT` content type.
+The data cannot contain a null byte at a location other than the end of a string so this is not suitable for binary data.

 ```cpp
 // PROTOTYPE